Maersk increases sustainable rail transport alternatives

 A.P.
 Moller - Maersk increases sustainable rail transport alternatives

-Maersk has extended its sustainability support of German rail customers with a new CapO2 free intermodal transports solution, which is now available on 85% of its German inland rail services.
+Maersk has extended its sustainability support of German rail customers with a new CapO2 free intermodal transports solution, which is now available on 85% of its German inland rail services, the company said in its release.

 This local and cost neutral solution reduces CO₂ emissions to zero and saves around 9.100 tons of CO₂ annually compared to conventional trains and approx. 40.000 tons compared to road transport.

-"Our aim is to be able to convert 100% of our rail inland network in a year from now, by Q1 2022.
-This is another example of Maersk’s effort to help customers reach their goals to reduce their CO₂ footprint," Johannes Tenschert, Maersk Intermodal Sales Manager, Germany.
+Maersk's aim is to be able to convert 100% of its rail inland network in a year from now, by Q1 2022.

 The container trains, powered by green electricity, will connect the seaport of Bremerhaven with important domestic economic centres such as Mannheim, Stuttgart, Nuremberg and Munich.